0ptim/DeFiChainWiki/docs/auto/Wallet_Introduction.md

 - This wallet always syncronizes the whole blockchain.
 So it need more memory capacities and time.
 - You do not have a 24-word-seed-phrase.
 The Full-Node-Wallet uses a safety-file.
 The so called "wallet.dat" and the password always need to be kept safe to have acces to your funds.
 - You can download it here: <https://defichain.com/downloads> for macOS, Windows and Linux

-## Getting your first DFI-Coins ("On-ramp") {#getting-your-first-dfi-coins-on-ramp}

-Buying DFI-Coins, also called on-ramp, is possible on several ways as we show in the following paragraphs.
-As fees are subject of changes we do not note them here and ask you to check them live on the company's websites.

-The off-ramp (changing coins into FIAT) works on the same ways except Cake.

-### Exchanges {#exchanges}

-Crypto-exchanges is the traditional way to change your FIAT-money into Crypto-currencies.
-At the beginning you open an account at an exchange of your choice.
-Usually this is done with a username/password-combination.
-Mostly there is also a KYC-process during which you have to identify with a idendity-document (e.g. passport).
-Afterwards your account will be usable and you can transfer Euros, Dollars oder Swiss Francs e.g. by credit card, bank-transfer or paypal to the exchange and buy DFI.

-Currenty DeFiChain is listed on the following exchanges:

-- Bittrex
-- Kucoin
-- Huobi
-- bit.com
-- bybit
-- Deepcoin
-- Hotbit
-- Latoken
-- bitrue
-- Hoo
-- Uniswap

-Detailed information can be found [here](https://defichain-ecosystem.com/de/overview/exchanges/).

-After your purchase you can send them from your exchange-account to your wallet.
-You need your DeFiChain-address to proceed which you find in your wallet.
-This transaction is compareable to a bank-transfer from one to another account - just in crypto instead of a bank.

-As soon as the coins have arrived in your wallet (usually less than 20 minutes) you have all possibilities of the wonderful DeFiChain world.

-### DFX-Swiss {#dfx-swiss}

-DFX-Swiss was founded by community members and offers a very easy on-ramp-service by a simple SEPA-money transfer, even in realtime.
-That means as soon as you transfer your funds from your bankaccount you can find your Coins a few minutes later in your wallet.
-Many detailed information can be found [in the DFX-chapters of this Wiki](./DFX_FAQ.md).

-### Cake {#cake}

-As a Cake-User you can buy DFI-Coins with a money transfer or you use other crypto-coins (e.g. BTC, ETH) on Cake to swap into DFI.
-Be aware that Cake is not an exchange and you can't swap back from DFI there.
-You can send your DFI-Coins from cake to the wallet.